-As of the date of this report, these efforts appear to have helped slow the spread of COVID-19 cases in Canada which has allowed the Government to gradually reopen businesses, services and public spaces using a regional and staged approach.
-Although Canada has made significant progress in the fight against COVID-19, global cases continue to rise and there is great uncertainty as to whether a second wave will arrive and what the ultimate human and economic toll will be.
+These efforts have helped slow the spread of COVID-19 cases in Canada which has allowed the Government to gradually reopen businesses, services and public spaces using a regional and staged approach.
+Although Canada has made significant progress in the fight against COVID-19, cases in Canada and globally have been on the rise and evidence of a second wave was present as of the date of this report.
+Uncertainty remains as to the duration and severity of the second wave and to what extent the ultimate human and economic toll will be.